rvSahan/EcoSprout/README.md

 ** Go to AndroidManifest.xml and enter your google cloud api key.

-** Go to cartFragment and enter your merchent id in initiatePayment method.
+** Go to CartFragment and enter your merchent id in initiatePayment method.

 ** Enter your whatsapp number in 83rd line in ContactUsActivity.java file.